 - Bone marrow suppression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
 This may raise your risk of infection, make you tired and weak, and raise your risk of bleeding.

-- Nausea and vomiting (throwing up)
+- Nausea and vomiting

-- Constipation (not able to move bowels)

 - Diarrhea (loose bowel movements)

 - Tiredness

 - Changes in your liver function

+- Decreased level of calcium in your blood

 - Blood sugar levels may change

+- Decreased appetite (decreased hunger)

 - Headache

-- · Back pain

-- Changes in your kidney function

-- Cough

-- Infection

 - Hair loss.
-Hair loss is often temporary, although with certain medicine, hair loss can sometimes be
+Hair loss is often temporary, although with certain medicine, hair loss can sometimes be permanent.

-permanent.
 Hair loss may happen suddenly or gradually.
-If you lose hair, you may lose it from your

-head, face, armpits, pubic area, chest, and/or legs.
+If you lose hair, you may lose it from your head, face, armpits, pubic area, chest, and/or legs.
 You may also notice your hair getting thin.

-- Rash

-Note: Each of the side effects above was reported in 20% or greater of patients treated with ribociclib.
+Note: Each of the side effects above was reported in 20% or greater of patients treated with talazoparib.
 All possible side effects are not included.
 Your side effects may be different depending on your cancer diagnosis, condition, or if you are receiving other medicines in combination.
 Please discuss any concerns or questions with your medical team.